 C-411-3: Repeating Courses

 VR usually does not pay for courses that must be repeated.
-If VR funds are used to pay for a course more than once, the VR counselor must consult with the VR Supervisor, and the justification for VR support of the repeated course must be clearly documented by the VR counselor in an RHW case note.
+If VR funds are used to pay for a course more than twice, the VR counselor must consult with the VR Supervisor, and the justification for VR support of the repeated course must be clearly documented by the VR counselor in an RHW case note.

 Counseling and guidance should be provided to ensure that the customer is using available supports and is complying with customer responsibilities as defined on the IPE or IPE amendment.